andybolano/sol-ecosystem/README.md

 ```

 #### 🏁 Compiles and hot-reloads for development
-you must go into each of the projects and execute the following command.
+#### Important 📢: you must go into each of the projects and execute the following command.

 ```
 npm run serve